Skip to main content

 After the Ottoman conquest, Otranto remained under Ottoman rule for a year before being recaptured by Aragonese forces in 1481.
 The recapture of Otranto marked the beginning of a new chapter for the city and its castle.
 The Aragonese, recognising the importance of securing Otranto against future threats, undertook a major reconstruction of the castle.

-The medieval structure was reinforced and adapted to the evolving nature of warfare, incorporating features like angled bastions and artillery platforms designed to withstand cannon fire.
+The medieval structure was reinforced and adapted to the evolving nature of warfare, incorporating features such as angled bastions and artillery platforms to withstand cannon fire.
 These additions, while serving a practical military purpose, also significantly altered the castle’s appearance, giving it the distinctive profile we see today.

 Over the following centuries, the Castello Aragonese continued to play a vital role in the defence of Otranto, witnessing periods of peace and conflict.